zakaria0aladem/limo/docs/NAVIGATION.md

 # Regular nav2 steps
 This is to run the navigation as it is in the manual brovided by the manufacturer with added steps for the setup and an eisear workflow, for a full setup refer to [DEVICE_SETUP.md](DEVICE_SETUP.md)

-> This document assums that the map is already made and is saved on the robot.
+> This document assums that the map is already made and is saved on the robot, the one brovided in this repo is of the optitrack sectioned area in the MTR lab(ESB 0012) if you want to create your own please follow the steps from the manual and save it at the /maps folder before going any further.

 first make sure both machines are on the same network and the same subnet